thomas-melville/myNotes/General/Career_Development/Camunda/bpmn.md

   * 4 ways of declaring how to invoke java logic:
     1. Specify a class that implements JavaDelegate / ActivityBehaviour
       * The package and class of the implementation
+      * the engine instantiates these delegates
+      * don't use JavaClass, use 2.
+DelegateExpression instead
     2. Evalute an expression that resolves to a delegation object
       * ${className}
       * This is how we do it.
+      * It uses Spring/CDI to look up the bean
+      * This enables mocking in unit tests!
     3. invoke a method expression
       * ${className.doWork()}
     4. evalute a value expression